Here’s a common question we get about missional communities: What comes first? Mission or community?

-First, one important thing to remember is that the best missional communities aren’t programs run by influential people with charismatic personalities.
+There’s not really a single “right” answer to this question.
+One important thing to remember is that the best missional communities aren’t programs run by influential people with charismatic personalities.
 Rather, missional communities are where you equip, empower and release leaders to lead and discern mission.

 Starting with community

 One missional community we were part of for awhile was composed of a group of people that have an affinity for each other and live in the same neighborhood.
 So we tend to gather as a community whether we have mission or not.

 The important thing for this group is to cast vision for being missional disciples and discerning mission in their context.
 (We have training that equips leaders to do this exact thing.)
 By doing this, we’re seeking to discern how God is at work and how we organize around his work.

 Another missional community we were part of was in much the same position.
 They were focused on some neighbors, plus a few folks from church (some of whom happen to be neighbors as well).
 They started by just simply enjoying getting together.